Greenwood Personal Injury Attorneys

 The Indiana statute of limitations gives you two years from the date of the injury to file a personal injury claim.
 This rule applies to car crashes, slip and fall injuries, and most other personal injury cases.
 Missing this deadline usually means losing your right to recover damages.
 There are limited exceptions, such as claims involving minors or government entities, which require different timelines and notice requirements.

 Since building a case involves gathering records and witness statements, starting early prevents rushed filings or missed evidence.
-An Indiana personal injury attorney can review your situation, identify applicable exceptions, and make sure all documents are submitted within the legal timeframe.
+Our Greenwood personal injury attorneys can review your situation, identify applicable exceptions, and make sure all documents are submitted within the legal timeframe.
 Acting quickly also helps you secure accurate information while it’s still available.

 What Compensation You Can Recover in a Personal Injury Case